-Considerable changes in both expectations and capabilities have taken place since GIS's birth in the late 1960s.
-In this and a few subsequent columns, I hope to share a brief history and a probable future of this rapidly maturing field as viewed from grey-beard experience from over 30 years involvement in the field (see Author's Note).
+Considerable changes in expectations and capabilities have taken place since GIS' birth in the late 1960s.
+I hope to share a brief history and a probable future of this rapidly maturing field as viewed from my "gray-beard" experience of more than 30 years involvement in GIS.

-Overview
+Historical Overview

 Information has always been the cornerstone of effective decisions.
-Spatial information is particularly complex as it requires two descriptors-Where is What.
-For thousands of years the link between the two descriptors has been the traditional, manually drafted map involving pens, rub-on shading, rulers, planimeters, dot grids, and acetate sheets.
+Spatial information is particularly complex, because it requires two descriptors: where is what.
+For thousands of years, the link between the two descriptors has been the traditional, manually drafted map, involving pens, rub-on shading, rulers, planimeters, dot grids and acetate sheets.
 Its historical use was for navigation through unfamiliar terrain and seas, emphasizing the accurate location of physical features.

 More recently, analysis of mapped data has become an important part of understanding and managing geographic space.
-This new perspective marks a turning point in the use of maps from one emphasizing physical description of geographic space, to one of interpreting mapped data, combining map layers and finally, to spatially characterizing and communicating complex spatial relationships.
+This new perspective marks a turning point in the use of maps from one emphasizing physical description of geographic space to one of interpreting mapped data, combining map layers and, finally, spatially characterizing and communicating complex spatial relationships.
 This movement from "where is what" (descriptive) to "so what and why" (prescriptive) has set the stage for entirely new geospatial concepts and tools.

-Since the 1960's, the decision-making process has become increasingly quantitative, and mathematical models have become commonplace.
+Since the 1960s, the decision-making process has become increasingly quantitative, and mathematical models have become commonplace.
 Prior to the computerized map, most spatial analyses were severely limited by their manual processing procedures.
-The computer has provided the means for both efficient handling of voluminous data and effective spatial analysis capabilities.
-From this perspective, all geographic information systems are rooted in the digital nature of the computerized map.
+The computer has provided the means for efficient handling of voluminous data and impact effective spatial-analysis capabilities.
+From this perspective, all GISs are rooted in the digital nature of the computerized map.

-The coining of the term Geographic Information Systems reinforces this movement from maps as images to mapped data.
-In fact, information is GIS's middle name.
-Of course, there have been other, more descriptive definitions of the acronym, such as "Gee It's Stupid," or "Guessing Is Simpler," or my personal favorite, "Guaranteed Income Stream."
+The coining of the term "geographic information system" reinforced this movement from maps as images to mapped data.
+Keep in mind, information is GIS' middle name.
+Of course, there have been other, more descriptive definitions of the acronym, such as "Gee It's Stupid" or "Guessing Is Simpler" or, my personal favorite, "Guaranteed Income Stream."

-Computer Mapping (1970s, Beginning Years)
+Computer Mapping (1970s: Beginning Years)

-The early 1970's saw computer mapping automate map drafting.
-The points, lines and areas defining geographic features on a map are represented as an organized set of X, Y coordinates.
-These data drive pen plotters that can rapidly redraw the connections at a variety of colors, scales, and projections with the map image, itself, as the focus of the processing.
+The early 1970s saw computer mapping automate map drafting.
+The points, lines and areas defining geographic features on a map are represented as an organized set of X,Y coordinates.
+These data drive pen plotters that can rapidly redraw the connections at a variety of colors, scales and projections.
+The map image, itself, is the focus of this processing.

 The pioneering work during this period established many of the underlying concepts and procedures of modern GIS technology.
 An obvious advantage with computer mapping is the ability to change a portion of a map and quickly redraft the entire area.
-Updates to resource maps which could take weeks, such as a forest fire burn, can be done in a few hours.
-The less obvious advantage is the radical change in the format of mapped data- from analog inked lines on paper, to digital values stored on disk.
+Updates to resource maps, which could take weeks, such as a forest-fire burn, can be done in a few hours.
+The less obvious advantage is the radical change in the format of mapped data-from analog, inked lines on paper to digital values stored on disk.

-Spatial Database Management (1980s, Adolescent Years)
+Spatial Data Management (1980s: Adolescent Years)

-During 1980's, the change in data format and computer environment was exploited.
-Spatial database management systems were developed that linked computer mapping capabilities with traditional database management capabilities.
-In these systems, identification numbers are assigned to each geographic feature, such as a timber harvest unit or ownership parcel.
-For example, a user is able to point to any location on a map and instantly retrieve information about that location.
-Alternatively, a user can specify a set of conditions, such as a specific forest and soil combination, then direct the results of the geographic search to be displayed as a map.
+During the 1980s, the change in data format and computer environment was exploited.
+Spatial databasemanagement systems were developed that linked computer-mapping capabilities with traditional databasemanagement capabilities.
+In these systems, identification numbers are assigned to each geographic feature, such as a timber-harvest unit or wildlife-management parcel.

+For example, users can point to any location on a map and instantly retrieve information about that location.
+Alternatively, users can specify a set of conditions, such as a specific forest and soil combination, and direct the result of the geographic search to be displayed as a map.